Job Hunting & Careers Book Covers

 job-hunting-header

-by CJ McDaniel // May 3
+by David Harris // May 3

 Career and job hunting books are about putting your best foot forward and letting others see your best traits.
 It makes sense that books written on this premise should be expected to be judged by the same criteria.
 The below book covers do a great job of convincing potential readers that these books are worth an interview.